 The above schedule takes this into account as it bids to ease you into running bit by bit.

 When you reach a point where you start running non-stop, make it a habit to take some days off.
-Otherwise the rest of us will be outside playing when you are holed up nursing sore calf muscles and icing your knees.
+Otherwise, the rest of us will be outside playing when you have holed up nursing sore calf muscles and icing your knees.